Skip to content

 • Learn

-Preclinical studies show CBN potential in managing symptoms of EB as well as improving skin integrity in a subset of EB patients
+Preclinical studies show INM-755 potential in managing symptoms of EB as well as improving skin integrity in a subset of EB patients

-InMed completed extensive safety pharmacology and toxicology studies of CBN and INM-755 cream that demonstrated promising results and supported advancing the compound into clinical trials.
+InMed completed extensive safety pharmacology and toxicology studies of INM-755 cream that demonstrated promising results and supported advancing the compound into clinical trials.

 In preclinical pharmacology studies, CBN demonstrated activity in reducing markers of inflammation and pain.
 It also upregulated expression of a type of keratin (keratin 15, or K15), which might lead to improved skin integrity and reduced blister formation in EB simplex (EBS) patients with mutations of another keratin (keratin 14, or K14).
 Its anti-inflammatory activity may be beneficial in healing chronic wounds where healing has been prevented by prolonged inflammation.